foreverphoenix/the-phoenix-flavour/content/skyrim-se/guide-resources/basic-instructions.md

 * Click **Optimise** and wait until the process is finished.
 * Close **SSE NIF Optimizer**.

-## Resizing Textures
+## Downsizing Textures

-> "Downsize the textures with Cathedral Assets Optimizer."
+> "Run the mod through Cathedral Assets Optimizer (Downsize Textures)."

 At times (re)textures are only available in a size unreasonably large for regular gameplay, potentially impacting performance for those with low VRAM.
 In those cases we will utilise CAO to reduce the texture resolution by half.